 Manuscript submission to all Lancet journals is free.
-Manuscripts should be submitted online via the The Lancet Child & Adolescent Health's online submission and peer review website (known as EM) at www.editorialmanager.com/thelancetchildadol
+Payment of article processing fees is made after acceptance (see later).
+Manuscripts should be submitted online via the eClinicalMedicine's online submission and peer review website (known as EM) at www. editorialmanager.com/eclinm

-- Simply log on to EM and follow the onscreen instructions for all submissions - If you have not used EM before, you will need to register first.
+- Simply log on to EM and follow the on-screen instructions for all submissions - If you have not used EM before, you will need to register first.
 In EM, the corresponding author is the person who enters the manuscript details and uploads the submission files - Inclusion of illustrations (eg, photographs, graphs, diagrams) is a prerequisite for many publication types.
 Submission of original and editable artwork files is encouraged.
 Digital photography files should have a resolution of at least 300 dpi and be at least 107 mm wide.
-Before and after images should be taken with the same intensity, direction, and colour of light. - In almost all cases, if you have a finished manuscript, you should submit it, rather than contacting The Lancet Child & Adolescent Health to enquire whether an unseen manuscript is likely to be accepted - Unless you have been asked by the Editor to submit by email, you should use the online system for all types of submission, including correspondence - If you have any technical problems or questions, please contact our dedicated journal office inbox at editorial@lancet.com, the editor at child-adolescent@lancet.com, or visit our Support Center for further assistance
+Before and after images should be taken with the same intensity, direction, and colour of light - In almost all cases, if you have a finished manuscript, you should submit it, rather than contacting eClinicalMedicine to enquire whether an unseen manuscript is likely to be accepted.
+Unless you have been asked by the Editor to submit by email, you should use the online system for all types of submission - If you have any technical problems or questions, please contact our dedicated journal office inbox at editorial@lancet.com, the editor at eclinm@lancet.com, or visit our Support Center for further assistance